You want smart political talk without the meltdowns?

 Let's be honest.

-And And some of the people that went along with it, I am stunned.
+And some of the people that went along with it, I am stunned.

 I can't believe they did it.

-Um for example, the threshold needed the motion to vacate done.
+For example, the threshold needed the motion to vacate done.

-Uh why he wants this job is beyond my comprehension.
+Why he wants this job is beyond my comprehension.

 I wouldn't want that freaking job.

-Uh but anyway, you have more people on the rules committee from the Freedom Caucus.
+But anyway, you have more people on the rules committee from the Freedom Caucus.

-And you know, when I go back when I got tried to get involved with some people, you know, that that was almost like a fate of complete a couple of weeks ago, and my frustration is they didn't hammer all this out before the third.
+And, you know, when I go back, when I tried to get involved with some people, you know, that was almost like a faded complete a couple of weeks ago.

-Yeah, so Sean, just to be clear, and I'm I'm trying to be careful here because we've got everybody now roughly on the same page.
+Yeah, so Sean, just to be clear, and I'm trying to be careful here because we've got everybody now roughly on the same page.

 Until today, we didn't have full resolution on all the things you just talked about.